QR CODES

 Events & Conferences

 Print large QR codes on signage so attendees can connect quickly.
 Essential for venues with poor cell service.
+Pair it with a business card QR code so attendees can save speaker or organizer contact info too.

 Your Home